 The Chippewa Battalion provides a number of training opportunities both internal and external.
-Internal Training is conducted by the Chippewa Battalion itself, much of which is planned and facilitated by the cadet leadership.
-Although the cadre provide guidance and oversight, the older cadets are responsible for planning training the younger cadets.
-Internal training is aimed at providing a stimulating learning environment, fostering teamwork and esprit de corps, and building the fundamental skill base of the future Officer.
+Internal training is conducted by the Chippewa Battalion itself and much of the training is planned and facilitated by the Cadet leadership.
+Although the Cadre provide guidance and oversight, the older Cadets are responsible for activity planning and training the younger Cadet’s.
+Internal training is aimed at providing a stimulating learning environment; fostering teamwork, sprit de corps and building the fundamental skills base necessary to become a future Army officer.

 External training is conducted off-site by a military host organization.
-This training includes Cadet Practical Field Training, Internships, and the two primary leadership camps hosted by Cadet Command.
-This training is completely paid for by ROTC - to include meals and travel.
-Cadets attending LTC or LDAC receive an additional stipend for needed supplies.
+This training includes Cadet Practical Field Training, Internships and the two primary leadership courses hosted by cadet command.
+This training is completely paid for by ROTC, to include meals and travel.
+Cadets attending Basic or Advance Courses will receive an additional stipend for needed supplies.

 This course is designed for students who are already advanced in their academic careers.
-Those cadets who wish to join ROTC and pursue a commission but are too advanced in their academic careers to take the basic courses often choose this option.
-It is a five week course designed to teach all the basic soldiering and leadership skills that the student would have learned over the course of four semesters of basic courses.
-For 2009, cadets who complete LTC and wish to contract into the ROTC program in 2009 are also eligible for a $5000 Bonus.
+Those students who wish to join ROTC and pursue a commission, but are too advanced in their academic careers to complete basic course progression, often choose this option.
+It is a 28 day course designed to teach all the basic soldiering and leadership skills that the student would have learned over the four semesters of basic courses.

-The National Leader Development and Assessment Course is conducted at Fort Lewis, Washington and provides the best possible, professional training and evaluation for all cadets.
-Although the course mission includes continued training and leadership development, the primary focus at camp is to evaluate each cadet's officer potential.
-This camp represents the only opportunity for cadet command to gather all cadets on one “level playing field” for the purposes of making this assessment as accurately and as professionally as possible.
+The Advance Course is conducted at Fort Knox, Kentucky and provides the best possible, professional training and evaluation for all Cadets.
+Although the course mission includes continued training and leadership development, the primary focus in this course is to evaluate each Cadet’s officer potential.
+This Course represents the only opportunity for cadet command to gather all Cadet’s nationwide on one “level playing field” for the purpose of making this assessment as accurately and as professionally as possible.